-These controls are designed to help parents and carers manage their child’s online activities.
+These controls are designed to help parents and carers manage their child's online activities.
 There are various types, some of which are free but others which can be bought.
-However, nothing is totally fool proof so they don’t replace the need for adults to support and advise children using the internet.
+However, nothing is totally fool proof so they shouldn't replace the need for you to support and advise your child using the internet.

 What can controls be used for?

 Controls can either be for a device like a games console, or for a network such as your home broadband.

 The way to access device controls can vary according to the manufacturer.
 They can offer varying types of protection, from filtering out adult content from search results to preventing your child from buying things when playing games.
 You can usually find instructions on how to set these controls up on the manufacturer's website or use the Internet Matters app for help.

 These settings will apply whether the device is being used in your home outside – but it's easy for them to be switched off, so talk to your child about trust and responsibility, making sure they understand the importance of why you have put the settings in place.

 Most games consoles come with settings, which can be put in place for either the device itself or the games platform.
 It's easy to forget that games consoles allow players to connect to the internet and talk to people all over the world so setting controls on devices and the platform itself (such as XBox) is important.